furuhashilab/FOSS4GASIA2024_general-track-presentation/README.md

 * JOSMのバリデーション

 ## Abstract
-Title: Localization of FOSS4G Tools and Building an Open Knowledge Platform in Japanese University Education

 Furuhashi Lab has been working on OSM mapping and Mapathon as YouthMappers AGU under the theme of "Participatory Mapping and Social Contribution".
 Here is a look back at our specific activities in 2024.
 Three months from March to June, we participated in the OSM Validation training of UN MAPS.
 We achieved the promotion of all 12 students in our lab to intermediate OSM Mappers.
 Based on the knowledge learned, we also created a graphic recording about JOSM Validation and published it on GitHub.
 In April, we participated in "International Humanitarian Mapathon 2024" and competed with universities and organizations from more than 5 countries including USC and UCLA.
 In June, we held Wheelmap's Mapathon to learn how we can use maps to contribute to society.
 We are also working on the translation of "Open Mapping towards Sustainable Development Goals" as part of our year-round activities to promote the activities of YouthMappers.
 We are also planning to participate in other Mapathons and Hakkathons in the future.

 Throughout our year-long activities, we have been faced with the challenge that there is a large gap in understanding depending on the amount of knowledge and language level of individuals.
 As newcomers to the geospatial information industry, we had little prerequisite knowledge and were unfamiliar with tools such as the QGIS manual, GDAL, and JOSM, which are commonplace for advanced mappers.
 The most difficult thing for us Japanese was that the manuals for understanding these tools were mostly in English, and we found ourselves in a situation where we could not understand them even if we read them because of their many technical terms.
 It was not easy to keep the manuals close at hand and look at the actual screens and operate them at the same time.